Puddeln/personal-blog/README.md

-# cwarcup.com by Curtis Warcup
+# Personal Project Blog

-This repository is the home to my personal [website](https://www.cwarcup.com/).
+This repository is the home to my personal [website](https://www.puddeln.com/).
 This website is intended for personal use, and functions as a method of storing/organizing notes and projects.

-The site is forked from the incredible [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by [Tim Lrx](https://github.com/timlrx).
+The site is forked from Cwarcup's personal blog while I was looking at original fork from the incredible [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by [Tim Lrx](https://github.com/timlrx).

 Check out the starter documentation or fork this project and start building your own blog!